If you want to improve conversions, landing pages are critical to your marketing strategy.

 Landing Page Trend #5: Your Landing Page Will Rock if You Include Video

-If you include video on your landing page, it can do all the heavy lifting of communicating your message, which means you don’t have to worry so much about copy and images.
+If you include a video on your landing page, it can do all the heavy lifting of communicating your message, which means you don’t have to worry so much about copy and images.
 With a short and sweet video, you can answer all your audience’s key questions.

 How many landing pages do you need?